christosLamp/devops1/README.md

 2. Apply for a Course

 ### B. Secretary Can
-1.See Applies from all Students.
+1. See Applies from all Students.
-2.Aprove Applies.
+2. Approve Applies
-3.NOT register (needs admin to create the account)
+3. Not Register an account (needs admin to create one)

 ## How to Install and Run this project Manualy?